kawaii5/izbicki.me/blog/religion/2014-08-10-ancient-hebrew-torah-scrolls.md

 ![yahweh, jehova, the name of god, in many different Hebrew scripts](/img/scroll/yhwh2.png)

 The next image shows the word *YHWH* at the end of the line.
 The ה letters get stretched just like in any other word.
-When I first saw this I was surprised a *sopher* would stretch the name of God like this---they take *YHWH* very seriously.
+When I first saw this I was surprised a *sopher* would stretch the name of God like this---the name of God is taken very seriously and must be handled according to special rules.
 I can just imagine rabbis 300 years ago getting into heated debates about whether or not this was *kosher*!

 ![stretched yahweh in Hebrew *Torah* scroll](/img/scroll/yhwh-stretch.jpg)